 Does tree clearing include grading the land?

-Should I use a tree removal company or a construction company?
+Should I use a tree company or a construction company?

 Get free quotes from a tree service or land clearing company which are usually one and the same.
-Since you are looking for someone to do land tree clearing, it is advisable to use a tree removal company.
-Land clearing is a complex process where there is a need to use professionals who are experienced in the field.
+Since you are looking for someone to do land clearing, it is advisable to use a tree service.
+Clearing land is a complex process where there is a need to use professionals who are experienced in the field.

-A lot of the time land clearing is included in the price of construction, but DIY land clearing can be a lot cheaper before construction begins.
+A lot of the time the cost of land clearing is included in the price of construction, but DIY land clearing can be a lot cheaper before construction begins.
 You may need to discuss this with your builder before you sign anything.

-Tree removal companies have a more in-depth understanding of how to handle tree removal and clearing professionally without any damages or possible accidents.
-Many tree removal companies are licensed for tree removal, land clearing and landscaping, which makes them the best option for this type of work.
-Tree removal companies also have the right equipment for handling any kind of trees.
+Tree experts have a more in-depth understanding of how to handle brush removal and clearing professionally without any damages or possible accidents.
+Tree and brush removal companies also have the right equipment for handling any kind of tree.

 Where to find lot clearing services near me

-If you are after straight tree clearing then I implore you to use this FREE service.
+If you are after land clearing services then I implore you to use this FREE service.

-Just scroll to the top and enter your Zip code and answer a few questions about your land clearing job.
+Just scroll to the top and enter your Zip code and answer a few questions about your land clearing job to get free quotes.

 How much does it cost?
 This is a free service where your job details are then forwarded to top local services for an estimate.
-This is an obligation free service.
+This is an obligation-free service.

 If you are after grubbing or grading/ leveling services, then I suggest a location-based search in Google search.